neuralmagic/deepsparse/user-guide/benchmarking.md

 # DeepSparse Benchmark

-DeepSparse contains a CLI utitlity for benchmarking DeepSparse's performance with ONNX models.

-The tool will parse the arguments, download/compile the network into the engine, generate input tensors, and execute the model depending on the chosen scenario.
+This page explains how to use DeepSparse's CLI utilties for benchmarking performance in a variety of scenarios.

 ## Installation Requirements